Know Thy Strengths: Comprehensive Dialogue State Tracking Diagnostics: Further notes on

 For CheckDST to be applied to a TOD dataset, the dataset must have dialogue act and belief state annotations at the minimum.
-If these annotations are available, we can use the LAUG toolkit to insert speech disfluencies and generating paraphrases with a SC-GPT model \cite{liu2021robustness, peng-etal-2020-shot}.
-To replace named entities, named entity slot types must be predefined such that these values can be automatically scrambled or replaced, both in the annotations and dialogue.
-In the same vein, the named entity slot types are used to determine hallucination frequency by measuring how often their slot values are not values from the given text.
-Coref JGA is the least portable metric in CheckDST as it requires coreference annotations.
-Regular expressions that look for phrases such as ``same X as" can filter out many coreference cases with high precision, but potentially low recall.
+If these annotations are available, the LAUG toolkit can be used to insert speech disfluencies and generate paraphrases with a SC-GPT model \cite{peng-etal-2020-shot, liu-etal-2021-robustness}.
+To replace named entities, named entity slot types must be pre-defined such that these values can be automatically scrambled or replaced, both in the annotations and dialogue.
+In the same vein, the named entity slot types are used to determine hallucination frequency by measuring how often their slot values are not values from the given text. \texttt{CorefJGA} is the least portable metric in CheckDST as it requires coreference annotations.
+However, using simple regular expressions for pronouns and frequently used terms such as \textit{``same $X$ as''} can discover many coreference cases with high precision.
+These subsets can then be used for measuring \texttt{CorefJGA}.